zebreus/distributed-universal-stateless-buildsystem/README.md

     path: /
 ```

-because the file at path /test/file.txt is defined by both resources.
+because the file at path /test/file.txt is defined by both input resources, so they cannot be combined.

 ### Resources
-A resource consists of three main parts
+A resource is basically just a versioned and executed set of other resources.
-- A resource configuration ; the input
-- A output configuration ; the output
-- A task ; how to produce the output from the input

 ### Primary and secondary resources
+A secondary resource is reproducible, while a primary resource is not.
-A primary resource is a resource, that is fetched from outside the build system.
+A primary resource is usualy a resource, that is fetched from outside the build system or depends on external factors (and its input resources).
 This could be for example a git repository or a container image.
-A secondary resource on the other side is made by the build system, and derived from primary resources.
-The version of a primary resource comes from an external source, the version of a secondary resource is defined by the primary resources, that it is based on.
-Technically, there will probably be no distincition between primary and secondary resources.
+A secondary resource is only from derived from the set of its input resources.
+It will always produce the same version with the same inputs.
+The version of a primary resource comes from an external source, the version of a secondary resource is defined only by it's input resources, that it is based on.
+Technically, there will be no distincition between primary and secondary resources.
+The terms are used to classify resource behaviour.
+#### Thoughts
+It could be a good idea, to specifically mark primary resources and to deny things that cause irreproducebility, like internet or time access to all secondary resources.
+Probably this is a really bad idea.

-### Resource types
+### Resource
-Resource type could state, how to get a primary resource.
-I am not sure wheter this is a good idea, or if there rather should be instructions, that specifiy how to get the resource content..
+A resource is a set of other resources, that can be merged and build to produce a version of this resource.
+It is the yaml code you write in your configuration file.

+### Version
+A version is the result of a resource produced with a specific set of versions of the input resources.
+For a secondary

+### Ingredient
+When a resource is used as

+### Ingredients
+The set of resources, that define a resource are called its ingredients.

+### Ingredient version
+A ingredient version is a version of a input resource

+### Input versions
+The input versions are a version of each resource of the inputs

+### Versions files

 ### Version id
 Every version of a resource has an id, that is unique between all versions of that resource.
 The version id can only be determined after the creation finished.